ainsleydev/website/content/posts/optimise-seo.md

 ### Server Side Rendering (SSR)

 Is the traditional rendering method.
 When you request a page, the server does the heavy lifting and processes all the markup so the end user receives all of the HTML rendered.
+The client only has to download assets such as JS, CSS and imagery.

 ### Client Side Rendering (CSR)

-Is the p
+Is a dynamic rendering method.
+The content is rendered using JavaScript inside the browser usually via a framework such as React or Vue.
+Content is parsed dynamically and there is little HTML content being rendered on first load, as shown below.

 ```html
 <html>